Chart Color Schemes

 Health

-Health performance in Currumbin Waters is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts
+Currumbin Waters's residents are relatively healthy in comparison to broader Australia with common health conditions somewhat prevalent across both younger and older age cohorts

-Currumbin Waters faces significant health challenges, with common health conditions somewhat prevalent across both younger and older age cohorts.
+Currumbin Waters' health metrics are close to national benchmarks.
+Mortality rates and chronic condition prevalence for common health conditions are somewhat prevalent across both younger and older age cohorts.

-The rate of private health cover is very high at approximately 56% of the total population (~5,673 people).
-The most common medical conditions in the area are arthritis and mental health issues, impacting 8.7% and 8.1% of residents respectively.
-68.6% of residents declared themselves completely clear of medical ailments, compared to 70.3% across Rest of Qld.
-As of 2020, 19.5% of residents are aged 65 and over (1,989 people).
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+The rate of private health cover is very high at approximately 56% of the total population (~5,674 people), compared to 52.5% across the Rest of Qld.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 8.7 and 8.1% of residents respectively.
+68.6% of residents declare themselves completely clear of medical ailments, compared to 67.6% across the Rest of Qld.
+The under-65 population demonstrates better than average health outcomes.
+The area has 19.6% of residents aged 65 and over (1,999 people).
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health